keigohtr/flask-pw3/README.rst

 Forked from https://github.com/klen/flask-pw , can be used with peewee 3.x.

-The Flask-PW -- Peewee_ ORM intergration for Flask_ framework.
+The Flask-PW3 -- Peewee_ ORM intergration for Flask_ framework.

 The plugin configures DB connection and provides some tools such as migrations and signals.
 It also provides Peewee_ ORM support for Flask-Debugtoolbar_